LuanPM284/Learn/C#/CsharpNotes.md

 ...
 ```

-To run an app we write on terminal or powershell: ``dotnet run Program.cs`
+To run an app we write on terminal or powershell: `dotnet run Program.cs`

 But from VScode we can use an extension (C# dev kit) that helps us run the app and the debbug.

 Using Vscode we can do:
-- `CTRL + SHIft + P`
+- `CTRL + SHIft + P` to open a project manager
-- write `.NET new project`
+- write `.NET new project` to create new
-- choose the kind of project `console`
+- choose the kind of project, this case `console`
-- select a folder
+- select a folder, by files manager
-- define name
+- define name of the Program.cs
-- accept
+- accept, VScode will open the folder

-VScode gives us a Solution Explorer just under the normal files.
-Like we have on visual studio
+VScode gives us a Solution Explorer just under the internal normal files manager.
+Like we have on visual studio.

 We can than build the application by right clicking the project folder and selecting build.

-Once a project running we can debbug using breakpoints, clicking F5 or right clicking the window.
+Once a project is running we can debbug using breakpoints.
+We initiate a debbug by clicking F5 or right clicking the window.

 The tutorial will use Visual Studio, but all can be done using the terminal or VScode.

-### Broswing the Docs
+#### Broswing the Docs
 [C# Documentation](https://learn.microsoft.com/en-us/dotnet/csharp/)

+### Learning the C# Syntax

 ```cs